Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Duke Nukem 3D (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own full version duke3d.grp and duke.rts Duke Nukem 3D Atomic files to the ports/rednukem/gamedata folder.
 Then just start Duke Nukem 3D from Ports in the Emulationstation.

+### Freedom Planet (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: You must have a copy of Freedom Planet for Linux.
+You'll need the contents of the Freedom.Planet/game folder to be copied into the freedomplanet/gamedata folder of your sd card.
+Be sure the freedomplanet/gamedata folder on you sd card contains subfolders named bin32, bin64, Data, runtime.
+There should also be a filed named Assets.dat in freedomplanet/gamedata as well.
+Then run Freedom Planet from the Emulationstation ports menu.

 ### Half-Life 1 (RG351P/M Only)
 Instructions: Only works with the full version of Half life 1.